easyCZ/UoE-Projects/EPL/CW2/example4.md

 outfile is an optional output file name; if omitted, the output is just printed to the screen.

-You do not need to worry about dealing with (``escaping'') LaTeX or HTML special characters embedded in the AST strings, as in the following MiniMD document:
+You do not need to worry about dealing with ("escaping") LaTeX or HTML special characters embedded in the AST strings, as in the following MiniMD document:
 {{{